Dfuejo/dql-insulin-calc/README.md

    - Add `--fast` for a quick smoke test (fewer episodes, smaller buffer).
    - Use `--episodes`/`--eval-episodes` to scale duration and evaluation runs.
    - Use `--plot-path` to save glucose plots after evaluation (requires matplotlib).
+   - Use `--save-checkpoint policy.pt` to persist the trained policy.
    - Use `--device cpu|mps|cuda|auto` to pick compute device (default: auto).
 3) Tune hyperparameters in `train.py` or via the dataclasses in `src/env/insulin_env.py` (`EnvParams`) and `src/agents/dqn_agent.py`